Kevin McCarthy (actor): Early career and military service

-During his service in World War II in the United States Army Air Forces, in addition to his acting career, McCarthy appeared in a number of training films.
-At least one of these films (covering the Boeing B-17), has been distributed on DVD.
+During his service in World War II in the United States Army Air Forces, McCarthy appeared in the AAF play Winged Victory and its 1944 film adaptation.
+McCarthy also appeared in a number of training films.

+On 3/2/1987, Ray Loynd wrote in the Los Angeles Times.
+"He was a founding member of the Actors Studio, even before Lee Strasberg joined it in 1947.
+It was there that he struck up friendships with Montgomery Clift and Marlon Brando.
+He also appeared with Brando in Harold Clurman’s 1948 production of “Truck Line Cafe.”

+Breakthrough in film

 McCarthy was a founding member of The Actors Studio.

-Breakthrough in film

-McCarthy's breakthrough role was in Death of a Salesman (1951) portraying Biff Loman to Fredric March's Willy Loman.
+McCarthy's breakthrough film role was in Death of a Salesman (1951) portraying Biff Loman to Fredric March's Willy Loman.
 He had first performed the role in the London theatrical debut and was the only member of that ensemble to be cast in László Benedek's film adaptation.
 He received good notices for his onscreen work, receiving the Golden Globe Award for New Star of the Year – Actor and a nomination for the Academy Award for Best Supporting Actor.